-APPROVAL OF THE AMENDED AND RESTATED 2003 EQUITY INCENTIVE PLAN
+APPROVAL OF THE FIRST AMENDMENT TO TEMPUR-PEDIC INTERNATIONAL INC. AMENDED AND RESTATED 2003 EQUITY INCENTIVE PLAN

-We are asking our stockholders to approve our Amended and Restated 2003 Equity Incentive Plan (the "2003 Plan").
-The 2003 Plan includes amendments that provide for an increase in the maximum number of shares of our common stock that may be issued under our current 2003 Equity Incentive Plan by an additional 1,000,000 shares and for a limitation on repricing of stock options and stock appreciation rights.
-As of December 31, 2007, approximately 3,273,477 shares remained available for the future grant of awards under our current 2003 Equity Incentive Plan.
-After the approval of the 2003 Plan 4,273,477 shares would then be available for issuance under the 2003 Plan, representing approximately 6% of our total outstanding shares as of December 31, 2007.
-The Board of Directors approved the 2003 Plan on March 6, 2008, subject to stockholder approval.
-A copy of the 2003 Plan, as proposed to be amended and restated by this proposal, is attached as Appendix A to this Proxy Statement.
+We are asking our stockholders to approve the First Amendment to our Amended and Restated 2003 Equity Incentive Plan (2003 Plan).
+The First Amendment increases the maximum number of shares of our common stock that may be issued under our current 2003 Plan by 2,500,000 shares.
+As of December 31, 2008, approximately 3,142,950 shares remained available for the future grant of awards under our current 2003 Plan.
+After the approval of the amended 2003 Plan 5,642,950 shares would then be available for issuance under the 2003 Plan, representing approximately 7.5% of our total outstanding shares as of December 31, 2008.
+The Board of Directors approved the First Amendment to the 2003 Plan on February 27, 2009, subject to stockholder approval.
+A copy of the First Amendment to our 2003 Plan is attached as Appendix A to this Proxy Statement.